 Registered student organizations may participate in on-campus fundraising activities for educational or public services or programs.
-However, any funds that are to be solicited off-campus from any source, public or private, must have advance approval from the director of Campus Life.
+However, any funds that are to be solicited off campus from any source, public or private, must have advance approval from the student development specialist.
 Funds raised cannot be used in any way for the personal or individual gain of members of the sponsoring organization.
-Collection of membership dues is permitted upon the approval of the director of Campus Life and the RSO advisor.
+Collection of membership dues is permitted upon the approval of the student development specialist and the RSO advisor.
 The fundraising activities should be designed to support the organization's purpose as stated in its constitution.
-Funds raised must be deposited into the RSO account at SXU by the director of Campus Life and can carry over to future academic years if the RSO does not use all the funds in the current academic year.
+Funds raised must be deposited into the RSO account at SXU by the student development specialist and can carry over to future academic years if the RSO does not use all the funds in the current academic year.

-Charitable organizations as well as individual members of the student community and student organizations who wish to solicit funds for charitable donations must have advance permission from the Dean of Students.
+Charitable organizations as well as individual members

+of the student community and student organizations who wish to solicit funds for charitable donations must have advance permission from the Dean of Students.

-Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den (https://theden.sxu.edu) to complete a raffle licensing request form which is then approved by the director of Campus Life and the Dean of Students.
+Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den (https://theden.sxu.edu/) to complete a raffle licensing request form, which is then approved by the Dean of Students or their designee.